doedje/jquery.soap/README.md

 Version | Date | Changes
 --- | --- | ---
+1.3.9 | 2014-07-07 | fix for #30: for (var in obj) does not work well in IE8: thanx [todd-lockhart](https://github.com/todd-lockhart), fix for #51: XML header missing, some minor updates
 1.3.8 | 2014-04-14 | fix for #45: handle string objects in json2soap: thanx [PALLEAU Michel](https://github.com/mic006)
 1.3.7 | 2014-02-27 | fix for #40: removed trailing slash on SOAP1.2 namespaceURL: thanx [AlexandreFournier](https://github.com/AlexandreFournier)
 1.3.6 | 2014-02-26 | fix for issue #38: specifying only namespaceURL works too